Pyrax/CarND-Behavioral-Cloning-P3/README.md

 As described in ["The Effectiveness of Data Augmentation in Image Classification using Deep Learning"][2] even simple traditional data augmentation methods like flipping, rotation or distortion can increase validation accuracy significantly with a reasonable level of effort and additional computation cost.
-Also, with the so-called ["augmentation on the fly"][3] we can in theory generate an infinite amount of data although our original data set is limited.
+Also, with the so-called ["augmentation on the fly"][3] (augmentation during batch generation) we can in theory generate an infinite amount of data although our original data set is limited.
 This can help to reduce overfitting.

 Therefore, I implemented a few augmentation techniques that are fairly simple to realize for our project's domain.
 Those I have used in this project are: image flipping, brightness adjustment, rotation, and noise.